 Jerry: Yes you do.
 You throw yourself down the stairs and now you want me to suffer.

-Jerry Character Comedy Dark/Subversive ★ Rewatch Callback Laundromat Owner: You see this sign?
+Jerry Setup/Punchline Character Comedy ★ Rewatch Callback Laundromat Owner: You see this sign?
 'Not responsible for lost or stolen items.'
 That's not just a sign, that's a declaration of independence.
 This laundromat is its own country.
 You cross that threshold, you're in my jurisdiction now.
 I have no laws here.
 It's anarchy.
 It's beautiful.

 Jerry: So the laundromat guy, he's got a license to steal.
 I'm like, what are you, James Bond?
 You're stealing quarters from people's dryers!